 What if I'm just replacing my main residence?

-If you are buying a new home and selling your current residence, then you will still need to pay the Stamp Duty tax.
+If you're buying a new home and selling your current residence, you will still need to pay the Stamp Duty tax.

-However, you will be exempt from the extra 3% SDLT for additional properties if you have already sold your previous home when you purchase your new property.
+However, you'll be exempt from the extra 3% SDLT for additional properties if you have already sold your previous home when you purchase your new property.

-If on the day you complete your new purchase you have not yet sold your current residence, you DO still need to pay an additional 3% SDLT.
+If on the day you complete your new purchase, you haven't yet sold your current home, you DO still need to pay an additional 3% SDLT.

 BUT, you can apply for a tax refund for this from HMRC if you sell your previous home within 36 months of your purchase date.